symfio/symfio-contrib-fixtures/README.md

 ### `fixtures`

 Fixtures loading helper.
-First argument is path to directiry with fixture files.
+First argument is path to directory with fixture files.